 Yes, you can.

-To transfer your authenticator to a new phone, you'll need one of two things: access to the phone number associated with your account (so we can send you a text message to confirm it's you) or the recovery code you wrote down when you set up the authenticator.
+To transfer your authenticator to a new phone, you'll need access to the phone number associated with your account (so we can send you a text message to confirm it's you).

 From the Steam Mobile app on your new device, try to log into your account.
 When the app asks for your authenticator code, select "Please help, I no longer have access to my Mobile Authenticator codes."
 Follow the steps the app provides and you can either transfer your authenticator to the new device or remove it from the previous device.

 If you have two factor authentication enabled, and you will also lose access to your old phone, you should:

 Before you sell or give your phone away, we recommend doing a factory reset on it and removing personal information.